NEED HELP? 1-800-273-8255 TXT "CTL" to 741741

 Meet The Team

 Quinn is a queer, trans non-binary researcher with a background in psychological science and criminology.
-Before coming to TurningPointCT, Quinn worked as a direct care provider in the mental health and addiction field during which they earned their certification in Crisis Prevention and Intervention.
+In July of 2023, they received their Recovery Support Specialist Certification are now offering peer support to teens and young adults in Connecticut.
+Before coming to TurningPointCT, Quinn worked as a direct care provider in the mental health and addiction field.
 Quinn also spent two semesters interning for CT’s Judicial Branch in CSSD’s Multicultural Affairs Division.
 It was in these roles that they deepened their desire to educate folks about mental health, addiction, trauma stewardship, cultural responsiveness, identity, and marginalization.

 In 2020, Quinn began serving as the Advocacy Director for The Reflection Zone in Watertown, CT.
 They wrote and facilitated workshops about LGBTQ+ identities and collaborated with the team to plan family friendly events for their community to enjoy.
 Quinn is passionate about creating and holding space for the narratives of marginalized people and facilitating conversations with folks about identity, bias, power, and community care.
 They are an ardent believer in challenging systems rooted in oppression through education, sharing resources, and creating environments conducive to social change.